Alvearie/keycloak-extensions-for-fhir/README.md

 ![A screenshot of the User Session Note mapper for the patient_id note](images/patient-id-token-mapper.png)

 ### Using the docker images
-Docker images from this project are published to https://hub.docker.com/u/alvearie:
+Published Docker images from this project:
-* [alvearie/smart-keycloak](https://hub.docker.com/r/alvearie/smart-keycloak) extends the official Keycloak image with the `keycloak-extensions` and their dependencies
+* [alvearie/smart-keycloak](https://quay.io/repository/alvearie/smart-keycloak) extends the official Keycloak image with the `keycloak-extensions` and their dependencies
-* [alvearie/keycloak-config](https://hub.docker.com/r/alvearie/keycloak-config) packages the `keycloak-config` module on top of `adoptopenjdk/openjdk11-openj9:ubi` (for configuring Keycloak realms)
+* [alvearie/keycloak-config](https://quay.io/repository/alvearie/keycloak-config) packages the `keycloak-config` module on top of `adoptopenjdk/openjdk11-openj9:ubi` (for configuring Keycloak realms)

 By default, the `alvearie/smart-keycloak` image will behave identical to the Keycloak image from which it extends.
 Here is an example for running the image with a keycloak username and password of admin/admin: